Past-The-War-Earth/votecube.com/README.md

 Subsequently, upon involving another friend (while having yet another friend on the phone) a decision was made to move away from a fun and easy poll collection platform to a [social support network](https://github.com/past-the-war-earth/sapoto.net) that would allow people to vote on the ideas suggested to fix a posted issue.

-Almost immediated after NLNM simulation proposal it was clear that the Votecube widget is needed there.
+Almost immediately after NLNM simulation proposal it was clear that the Votecube widget is needed there.
 It will allow to report the situation for a unit based on 3 preset factors (which became apparent today):

 Yellow - the shared NLNM goal